marado/public_html/blog/creating-wikidata-items-in-batch-the-portuguese-local-elections-example.md

 PS: I did this, possibly better, for the 2021 elections.
 I should have documented what I did but I didn't do it, and for 2025 at the begining I didn't even recall that I had been the one doing it for 2021.
 So, this blog post will hopefully help me know what I will need to do in 2029... but I hope it might also be useful to others, for similar tasks.

-tags: wikidata, bulk, quickstatements, tutorial
+tags: wikidata, bulk, quickstatements, tutorial, en